SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - loop(boolean) Loops the video if set to true
 - muted(boolean) Mute the player on load if set to true
 - hidden_controls(boolean) Hide controls on the player if set to true
+- full_width(boolean) Make player fit it's container by width

+## ~video_thumbnail
+Rewrites the URL of an image in File Manager to a URL that will overlay a play button on request.
+Parameters:
+- request(String) Request object, {url: string, width: integer, height: integer, color: string scale: double} Url has to be the url of a HubSpot-hosted image.
+One of height or width is required.
+Color (optional) is a hex color string.
+Scale (optional) is a number between 0.1 an 1, default scale is 0.5.

 ## ~widget_attribute
 Defines a rich attribute for a widget.
 Only valid within a widget_block tag